jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Home page

-Home page is a feature of the Tick It site, users will have
+Home page is a feature of the Tick It site users will gain an understanding of what the site is about if not logged in and if logged in will be shown various information which is of high priority.

 <details>
 <summary>Home page image</summary>